hackspace-marburg/troet/README.md

 This is not a general purpose Mastodon client.
 The intention was to make interaction between an IRC Channel and Mastodon possible to:

 - Toot
-- Be notified and reply to mentions
+- Be notified and reply to mentions (only available if `notification_channel` is set.
+Otherwise no notifications will occur)
 - Delete things others tooted earlier
 - Reply to specific toots (complicated, but also rarest intended use case)